-This is the next post in my series on the rights of unwed parents in Virginia.
-My last article provided an overview of topics I will be discussing and stressed the need to contact an attorney if you find yourself involved in a child custody dispute.
-It is important that you contact counsel immediately; one who tries to deal with the situation themselves, as opposed to going through the legal system, will often create additional issues which will have to be explained to the Judge.
+This is the next post in the series on the rights of unwed parents in Virginia.
+The last article provided an overview of topics we will be discussing and stressing the need to contact an attorney if you find yourself involved in a child custody dispute.
+It is important that you contact counsel immediately; one who tries to deal with the situation themselves, as opposed to going through the legal system, will often create additional issues which will have to be explained to the judge.
 In this article I will address a topic which often creates confusion amongst parents – the rights of unmarried Virginia fathers and the need to establish paternity if you have not already done so.

 Virginia fathers have no rights or obligations until paternity of the child has been established

 Virginia is like most other states in that it does not recognize the rights or obligations of a father until paternity has been established.
 For many unmarried parents this is not an issue; the Commonwealth allows parents the opportunity to declare parentage at the hospital when the child is born.
 Many parents, however, do not take this opportunity to have the father sign an “Acknowledgement of Paternity.”
 This means that, in the eyes of the law, the child only has one parent until a court order is entered which declares the biological father’s paternity.
 A number of issues are impacted as a result of not establishing parentage immediately.